rokudev/SceneGraphDeveloperExtensions/samples/3_Grid/README.md

 })
 ```

 A few things to note: We save the grid in m.grid so we can access it in other functions in the scene, we will be using this in later guides.
-Also, the content handler you set (in this case "GridHandler") will be invoked by RCL when the grid view is shown.
+Also, the content handler you set (in this case "GridHandler") will be invoked by SGDEX when the grid view is shown.

 ## Step 2: Fetching the Content